0xBN/user-form-fetch/README.md

 ```

 ## Minimum Requirements
-- [ ] Display a form with inputs for each field outlined above
+- [x] Display a form with inputs for each field outlined above
-- [ ] Allow a user to complete and submit the form
+- [x] Allow a user to complete and submit the form
-- [ ] Do not allow form submission without completing the entire form
+- [x] Do not allow form submission without completing the entire form
-- [ ] Provide feedback upon successful form submission
+- [x] Provide feedback upon successful form submission
-- [ ] Have its soure code stored in a code repository
+- [x] Have its soure code stored in a code repository
-- [ ] Be hosted on the internet
+- [x] Be hosted on the internet
+- [x] Email Validation
+- [x] Password Validation
+- [x] Validate drop downs: Occupation, State
+- [x] Error message appearing does not cause form to grow / shrink drastically

 ***